surma/surma.dev/content/postits/arm64.md

 ## Serial I/O

-From the documentatoin of the `virt` platform, we know that it comes with a PL011 chip to handle the UART port (also called "serial port").
-This seems like the easiest way to generate some output.
+From the documentation of the `virt` platform, we can see that it comes with a PL011 chip to handle the UART port (also called "serial port").
+This seems like the easiest way to have some form of I/O.

-Looking at [the manual][pl011], we can write data to a register called `UARTDR` to send something over the serial port.
-The register has an offset of `0x000` from the PL011's base address, but what is the base address?
+Looking at [the manual][pl011] of the PL011, the way to make the chip send a character over UART, is to write a value to a register called `UARTDR`.
+This register is mapped to memory and can be found at an offset of `0x000` from the PL011's base address — but what is the base address?
 That changes from system to system and needs to be determined at runtime.

 ## Device Tree

-The [Device Tree] is an open specification for a binary format and a text format to describe what periherals a system has and how to access them.
-The `virt` documentation said that the DTB, short for "Device Tree Blob", will be at the start of the RAM.
+The [Device Tree] is an open specification for a binary format (Device Tree Blob, or DTB for short) and a text format (Device Tree Syntax, or DTS for short).
+A device tree describes what periherals a system has and how to access them.
+The `virt` documentation said that the DTB will be at `0x4000_0000`.

 While the correct thing to do would be to write code to parse the DTB, for now we are going to settle with dumping the DTB to disk using `lldb` and extracting the relevant information: